cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Type: `string`

-Default value: `acrastruct`
+Default value: `acrablock`

-Description: set encryption algorithm and envelope for ciphertext.
+Description: select which cryptographic algorithm and crypto envelope to use to encrypt fields.
+Don't change if you don't know what it means.
 Supports: `acrablock` (default), `acrastruct`.
 [Read more](/acra/acra-in-depth/data-structures/) about crypto envelopes, their purpose and difference.

 ### **reencrypting_to_acrablocks**